-SYS.MST.028 - Implementation of State Plan for Aviation Safety in Malta
+SYS.MST.028 - Implementation of State Plan for Aviation Safety in Malta of initiatives to address identified safety deficiencies and achieve the national safety goals and targets.

-EPAS 2024 Edition reference: Volume II, Chapter 1.2 MST.0028 - Member States to establish and maintain a State Plan for Aviation Safety.
+EPAS (2023-2025) reference: Volume II, MST.0028 - Member States to establish and maintain a State Plan for Aviation Safety.

 A State Plan for Aviation Safety is the master planning document containing the strategic direction of a State for the management of aviation safety for a set period.
-This plan lists national safety issues, sets national aviation safety goals and targets, and presents a series of initiatives to address identified safety deficiencies and achieve the national safety goals and targets.
+This plan lists national safety issues, sets national aviation safety goals and targets, and presents a series